awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

 **Note**
 For Aurora MySQL version 3, when you create a secondary cluster, make sure that the value of `lower_case_table_names` matches the value in the primary cluster\.
 This setting is a database parameter that affects how the server handles identifier case sensitivity\.
 For more information about database parameters, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.
 We recommend that when you create a secondary cluster, you use the same DB engine version for the primary and secondary\.
 If necessary, upgrade the primary to be the same version as the secondary\.
-For more information, see [Version compatibility for failover](aurora-global-database-upgrade.md#aurora-global-database-upgrade.minor.incompatibility)\.
+For more information, see [Patch level compatibility for managed cross\-Region failover](aurora-global-database-upgrade.md#aurora-global-database-upgrade.minor.incompatibility)\.

 ### Console<a name="aurora-global-database-attach.console"></a>